 - Move decision makers to create housing policies — including those outlined in the Equity in Place Policy Agenda – that better serve people of color, immigrants, indigenous people, and low wealth communities.

-- Secure affordability and equitable development outcomes at large-scale development sites like the former Ford Auto Plant in Saint Paul, the former Twin Cities Army Ammunition Plant in Arden Hills, the Towerside project near University/Prospect Park, and the Upper Harbor Terminal in Minneapolis.
+- Secure affordability and equitable development outcomes at large-scale development sites like the former Ford Auto Plant in Saint Paul, the former Twin Cities Army Ammunition Plant in Arden Hills, the Towerside project and former Hillcrest Golf Course site in Saint Paul, and the Upper Harbor Terminal in Minneapolis.

-In early 2017, the Alliance began to build a deep partnership with multiple local and regional housing advocacy groups to form a powerful coalition in the southwest suburb of Eden Prairie.
-The Alliance provides capacity building and technical support to this effort, which is led by our member group, the New American Development Center.
-This effort has secured changes in city practices, encouraged the approval of several new affordable housing developments and offered local tenants support in challenging abusive management tactics and poor living conditions.
+- Providing capacity building and technical support to a coalition led by the New American Development Center in Eden Prairie to secure changes in city practices, win the approval of several new affordable housing developments and offer local tenants support in challenging abusive management tactics and poor living conditions.

 - Playing a key role in the Make Homes Happen coalition in Minneapolis, which hosted multiple candidate forums in 2017 and advocated for a major boost in the affordable housing trust fund in the 2019-2020 budget.